 Hot Topics: Cool Talk - Should We Have a Regulated System of Incentives for Living Organ Donations?

-Arthur Matas, kidney transplant surgeon and professor at the U of M Medical Center, and Paul Wojda, Prof. of Theology at UST, will offer medical, ethical, and legal considerations to a regulated system of incentives for living organ donations.
+Arthur Matas, prof. & kidney transplant surgeon (U of M) and Paul Wojda (UST Theo.) will offer medical, ethical, and legal considerations to a regulated system of incentives for living organ donations

 12:30 PM - 1:30 PM